 finest accommodation, jewels, silks, retinue and luggage train.

 March 21, 2019

 Victoria and Albert: Art and Love

-Prince Albert who were first cousins and born just three months apart in 1819.
-Their
+Albert who were first cousins and born just three months apart in 1819.
+Their shared

-shared enthusiasm for art and music endured throughout the twenty-two years of
+enthusiasm for art and music endured throughout the twenty-two years of their marriage

-Windsor Castle and commissioned three other royal residences, Balmoral,
+Castle and commissioned three other royal residences, Balmoral, Sandringham and

 The wedding of Albert & Victoria